|

 of over 25 refereed, scientific articles, in addition to five textbook

-of the Brown University Oncology Group.
+Co-Chair of the Brown University Oncology Group.

-In 1999,
+In

-Dr. Saris left academic medicine to create a private neurosurgical
+1999, Dr. Saris left academic medicine to create a private neurosurgical

 group of his own and to take the Chair Position in Neurosurgery

-at St. Joseph’s Hospital
+at St. Joseph's Hospital in Providence.
+He has been voted by other

-been voted by other physicians in the state as a Top Doc for
+physicians in the state as a Top Doc for many years by Rhode

-Magazine.
+Island Magazine.

-For
+For detailed

-publications click here to see his
+click here to see his curriculum vitae.

 |